amingolmahalle/HttpClientToCurlGenerator/README.md

 **2- File**
 (e.g. **httpClient.GenerateCurlInFile(httpRequestMessage, requestUri, null);** )

-(Parameters of 'requestUri' and 'configs' for both of them are optional.)
+(Parameters of 'requestUri' and 'config' for both of them are optional.)

 I will be happy say me if you have any feedback and your solution to improve the code and also if you find a problem. also, I will be extremely happy if you contribute to the implementation and improvement of the project.